imr-framework/imr-framework.github.io/pages/amri.md

 - DICOM file standard for reconstructed image data

 ### Demos
-A YouTube demo of self-administered MR on AMRI can be found [here](https://youtu.be/uPQqVNQOJJo).

 An example of some of these file standards as part of brain screen protocol [[7]](#references) experiments can be found [here](https://github.com/imr-framework/imr-framework/tree/master/amri).
 YouTube demos can be found here:
 - Invivo experiment, [link](https://youtu.be/ccKxyWZLjto)
 - Phantom experiment, [link](https://youtu.be/ZToRLwXQW1A)